Download PDF

 |

-Portable executable (PE) files can automatically execute on a
+Portable Executable (PE) files can automatically execute on a

-Microsoft Windows system and should be only allowed when
+Microsoft Windows system and should only be allowed when

 authorized.
 These files types include: